Veteran Voices: Nikole R. Bridges the Racial Divide in Her Community Through Powerful Veteran Stories

 Every year for Veterans Day, my project will be on display at the Dorchester County Archives and History Center in St. George during the entire month of November.

-Q: How has working on this project changed you, and what skills did
+Q: How has working on this project changed you, and what skills did you learn?

 A: Completing my Girl Scout Gold Award project was one of my greatest accomplishments.
 Earning the award was important, but what I learned and the relationships I established were life changing.
 Stepping out of my comfort zone ended up being an invaluable and rewarding experience.